15 Sites Like Craigslist to Buy (or Sell)

 Facebook Marketplace is a popular platform where you can buy and sell items.

 Since nearly everyone has a Facebook account, there is a huge marketplace of people buying and selling stuff.
-If you are having a hard time selling something on Craigslist, consider listing it on Facebook.
+If you are having trouble selling something on Craigslist, consider listing it on Facebook.

 2. Offerup

-Offerup has a lot of product listings and has become more popular recently with 23 million app downloads.
+Offerup has tons of product listings and has become more popular recently, with 23 million app downloads.
 It was also awarded App of the Year by Geekwire.

-Sellers and visitors can broadcast their listings on Facebook as well.
-Both buyers and sellers can receive ratings too.
+Sellers and visitors can also broadcast their listings on Facebook.
+Both buyers and sellers can receive ratings.
 This can help make the sales process feel more secure and keep scammers to a minimum.

 To live up to its namesake, Offerup allows you to accept the seller’s listed price or make your own offer.
-You can also add listings to your watch list if you are not ready to buy at once.
+If you are not ready to purchase, you can also add listings to your watch list.

 3. Swappa